feleHaile/synoptic/science/README.md

-## Introduction
+# Introduction

-A collection of reproducible notebooks visualizing data from the Ocean Observatories Initiative.
+This folder features a collection of topic-oriented notebooks from Ocean Observatories Initiative community work.

-### Setup

-`conda create -n ooi python=3 ipykernel requests xarray netcdf4 pandas numpy matplotlib`

-#### TODO

-* Create more notebooks!

-* Annotate the notebooks and add scientific context.

-* Describe each notebook in the manuscript md.
-Each notebook can be a paragraph or subsection.

-* Add references to notebooks and manuscript, wherever applicable.

-* Work on the manuscript.

-* Setup and test all visualization notebooks on mybinder.

-#### Notes
+This is presented here as a resource 'over and above' the core **synoptic** content:
+{ **RCO**, **MODIS**, **ARGO**, **GLODAP**, **CMR** }.
-FK: Notebooks are organized by scientific concept, instead of OOI system terminology.
+The notebooks here are organized by scientific topic rather than OOI system terminology.

-FK: Each science topic folder has a main notebook showing the data visualization, along with a data folder that hosts or retrieves the data from the system.
-In the case of high density datasets (like BOTPT) data are downsamples and hosted inside the folder, so that the visualization runs smoothly on even a minimal cloud-hosted platform.
+Each topic folder has a main notebook showing the data visualization, along with a data folder that hosts or retrieves the data from the system.
+In the case of high density datasets (like BOTPT) data are downsampled and hosted inside the folder, so that the visualization runs smoothly on even a minimal cloud-hosted platform.

+## Topics

+* Executable Ocean is a set of ideas for a manuscript